by Arnie Schoenberg

 * Play around with the Online Mendelian Inheritance in Man database.
 Try typing in the name of a disease, or body part into the search engine, and follow the link.

-To translate a Punnett square into math, just replace the sperm and eggs with variables that represent allele frequencies, and you get a pretty simple algebraic equation, that can be used to study how populations change over time.
+To translate a Punnett square into math, just replace the sperm and eggs with variables that represent allele frequencies, and you get a pretty simple algebraic equation that can be used to study how populations change over time.
 It was discovered independently in 1908 by two scientists: Hardy and Weinberg.
+The single p's and q's represent gene frequencies, the pairs of p's and q's represent phenotype frequencies.

 p + q = 1